-Offerors shall describe their proposed approach to intellectual property rights, together with supporting rationale of why this approach offers the best value to the Government.
+Offerors shall describe their proposed approach to intellectual property rights, together with supporting rationale of why this approach is in the Government's best interest.
 This shall include all proprietary claims to the results, prototypes, intellectual property or systems supporting and/or necessary for the use of the research, results, and/or prototype.
-Offerors shall identify all commercial technical data and/or computer software that maybe embedded in any noncommercial deliverables contemplated under the research effort, along with any applicable restrictions on the Government's use of such commercial technical data and/or computer software.
+Offerors shall identify all commercial technical data and/or computer software that may be embedded in any noncommercial deliverables contemplated under the research effort, along with any applicable restrictions on the Government's use of such commercial technical data and/or computer software.
 If Offerors do not identify any restrictions, the Government will assume that there are no restrictions on the Government's use of such commercial items.
-Offerors shall also identify all noncommercial technical data and/or computer software that it plans to generate, develop and/or deliver under any proposed award instrument in which the government will acquire less than unlimited rights.
+Offerors shall also identify all noncommercial technical data and/or computer software that it plans to generate, develop and/or deliver under any proposed award instrument in which the Government will acquire less than unlimited rights.
 If the offeror does not submit such information, the Government will assume that it has unlimited rights to all such noncommercial technical data and/or computer software.